caiiiycuk/js-dos/_posts/2015-10-14-getting-started.md

 Digger is one of the first PC game.
 The game was created in 1983.
 Let`s try to bring this legendary game in our time.

 To run this game in browser you will need a zip archive with game, and a server that can host static web page.
-You can start with the [plunk template](http://plnkr.co/edit/yoEIKQ?p=preview):
+You can start with a template [plunk](http://plnkr.co/edit/yoEIKQ?p=preview), [codepen](http://codepen.io/caiiiycuk/pen/rOPXeL):

 {% highlight html linenos %}
   <!doctype html>